tjmanoj/Optimizing-Feature-Selection-for-Network-Intrusion-Detection/README.md

 # Optimizing Feature Selection for Network Intrusion Detection Using Meta-Heuristic Algorithms on the UNSW-NB15 Dataset

-# Feature Selection and Classification Using Meta-Heuristic Algorithms

 This project focuses on feature selection using different Meta-Heuristic (MH) algorithms and classification of the UNSW-NB15 dataset.
 The selected features from these algorithms are used to train machine learning models, which are then evaluated based on their performance metrics.

 ## Directory and Imports